juxor/afaq/markdown/secA4.md

 them.
 Jefferson was a good example.
-He was strongly opposed to the concentrations of power that he saw developing, and warned that the banking institutions and the industrial corporations which were barely coming into existence in his day would destroy the achievements of the Revolution."_
+He was strongly opposed to the concentrations of power that he saw developing, and warned that the banking institutions and the industrial corporations which were barely coming into existence in his day would destroy the achievements of the Revolution."_ [ **Op.
+Cit.** , p.
-[**Op.
-Cit.**, p.
 125]

-As Murray Bookchin notes, Jefferson _"is most clearly identified in the early history of the United States with the political demands and interests of the independent farmer-proprietor."_ [**The Third Revolution**, vol. 1, pp. 188-9] In other words, with pre-capitalist economic forms.
-We also find Jefferson contrasting the _"aristocrats"_ and the _"democrats."_ The former are _"those who fear and distrust the people, and wish to draw all powers from them into the hands of the higher classes."_ The democrats _"identify with the people, have confidence in them, cherish and consider them as the honest &amp; safe .
+As Murray Bookchin notes, Jefferson _"is most clearly identified in the early history of the United States with the political demands and interests of the independent farmer-proprietor."_ [ **The Third Revolution** , vol. 1, pp.
-. . depository of the public interest,"_ if not always _"the most wise."_
-[quoted by Chomsky, **Powers and Prospects**, p.
-88] As Chomsky notes, the _"aristocrats"_ were _"the advocates of the rising capitalist state, which Jefferson regarded with dismay, recognising the obvious contradiction between democracy and the capitalism."_ [**Op.
-Cit.**, p.
-88] Claudio J. Katz's essay on _"Thomas Jefferson's Liberal Anticapitalism"_ usefully explores these issues. [**American Journal of Political Science**, vol. 47, No. 1 (Jan, 2003), pp. 1-17]
+188-9] In other words, with pre-capitalist economic forms.
+We also find Jefferson contrasting the _"aristocrats"_ and the _"democrats."_ The former are _"those who fear and distrust the people, and wish to draw all powers from them into the hands of the higher classes."_ The democrats _"identify with the people, have confidence in them, cherish and consider them as the honest & safe . . . depository of the public interest,"_ if not always _"the most wise."_ [quoted by Chomsky, **Powers and Prospects** , p.
+88] As Chomsky notes, the _"aristocrats"_ were _"the advocates of the rising capitalist state, which Jefferson regarded with dismay, recognising the obvious contradiction between democracy and the capitalism."_ [ **Op.
+Cit.** , p.
+88] Claudio J. Katz's essay on _"Thomas Jefferson's Liberal Anticapitalism"_ usefully explores these issues. [ **American Journal of Political Science** , vol. 47, No. 1 (Jan, 2003), pp. 1-17]

 Jefferson even went so far as to argue that _"a little rebellion now and then is a good thing . . .
 It is a medicine necessary for the sound health of government . . .
-The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants."_ [quoted by Howard Zinn, **A People's History of the United States**, p.
+The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants."_ [quoted by Howard Zinn, **A People's History of the United States** , p.
 94] However, his libertarian credentials are damaged by him being both a President of the United States and a slave owner but compared to the other "founding fathers" of the American state, his liberalism is of a democratic form.
 As Chomsky reminds us, _"all the Founding